ORNL/curifactory/sphinx/source/getting_started.rst

 Lazy loading
 ------------

-One potential issue with caching normally is that it will always load the object into memory, even if that object is never used.
+One potential pitfall with caching is that it will always load the object into memory, even if that object is never used.
 Projects with very large data objects can run into memory problems as a result.
 Curifactory includes a ``Lazy`` class that can wrap around a stage